 At the time of the site visit, the McDonough Plant was undergoing conversion from coal fired generation to gas fired turbine generation.
-We were informed that the use of coal fired generation was scheduled to be retired by the end of 2010.
+AMEC was informed that the use of coal fired generation was scheduled to be retired by the end April 2012.